digitalcityscience/COUP-noise/README.md

 Max speed value in [km/h] that will be applied to the streets.

+#### Wall absorption

+["wall_absorption"] float value between 0-1 to indicate wall absorption qualities.
+The higher the more absorption.

 #### Grasbrook use case

 For Grasbrook, this file is generated from the BIM to geospatial conversion